 In addition to configuring stages, developers have control over the number of tasks in an application (parallelism), as well as the executor sizing for the application.
 What isn’t straightforward is how to pick the number of partitions and the size of the executors.
 We’ll cover that next.

 Executor and Partition Sizing

 We can see that there is a single parameter that controls the portion of executor memory reserved for both execution and storage: spark.memory.fraction.
 So if we want to store our RDDs in memory, we need our executors to be large enough to handle both storage and execution.
-Otherwise, we run the risk of errors (in data/calculations and task failures due to lack of resources) or having long runtime for apps.
+Otherwise, we run the risk of errors (in data/calculations and task failures due to lack of resources) or having a long runtime for apps.

 On the other hand, the larger the executor size, the fewer executors we can simultaneously run in the cluster.
 That is, large executor sizes frequently cause suboptimal execution speed due to a lack of task parallelism.

-There is also the problem of choosing the number of CPU cores for each executor, but the choices are limited.
+There’s also the problem of choosing the number of CPU cores for each executor, but the choices are limited.
 Typically, a value from 1-4 cores/executor will provide a good balance between achieving full write throughput and not overtaxing the ability of the HDFS client to manage concurrent threads.

-How do we choose the Partition and Executor sizes?
+How Do We Choose the Partition and Executor Sizes?

 Choosing the Number of Partitions